Back from the Brink…

 Trust Building begins…

 And so we start the long (but hopefully enjoyable) process of developing and building trust in another flying machine.
-Endless YouTube searches have revealed that these machines don’t really do ‘flyaways’, can recover and land safely even if a motor blows, and are supported by people who do appear to care what happens to their customers after they have the money !
+Endless YouTube searches have revealed that these machines don’t really do ‘flyaways’, or at least not in the same sense as DJI get them, and unlike a quadcopter can recover and land safely even if a motor / ESC blows, and are supported by people who do appear to care what happens to their customers after they have the money !
 I have yet to test that last theory but the signs are encouraging, and I love their T-H machine, which is an awesome bit of UAV design…

 Compact and Bijou